nuxeo-sandbox/nuxeo-palette/README.md

 ## Third Party Tools Used
-* gridster.js, dsmorse fork: [http://dsmorse.github.io/gridster.js/](http://dsmorse.github.io/gridster.js/)
+* gridster.js, dsmorse fork: [http://dsmorse.github.io/gridster.js/](http://dsmorse.github.io/gridster.js/).
+Some modification made to prevent collision where the lib called `root.$` as `$`is Prototype in Nuxeo and not jQuery.

 ## License